The Conference: The CoLab

 Castlecliff Beach Furnace:

-NZSAG and Ausglass have invited Sui Jackson (AU) and Torsten Rotzch (DE) to collaborate in the
+NZSAG and Ausglass have invited Sui Jackson (AU) to lead a group in the

 making and operation of a wood fired furnace on the main beach in Castlecliff.
-Torsten and Sui are
+Sui is a

 furnaces that can be built quickly and cheaply from locally sourced materials to blow glass.
 The